 English language in itself is not the problem, neither is its learning in schools.
 The problem rather is that the western supremacy still runs in our veins.
 An English man can never ever be penalized anywhere in the world for showing off his identity whether grammatically wrong or not.
-Why then should a child be punished for the same in an indigenous African education system.
-Globalization is a double-edge sword, with its pros and cons.
-The African mentality about English is such that if you do not know your way about it, then you are apparently on a lower level.
+Why then should a child be punished for the same in an indigenous African education system?
+Globalization is a double-edged sword, with its pros and cons.
+The African mentality about English is such that if you do not know your way around it, then you are apparently on a lower level.

 The child has this weird respect for his teacher, so when he/she says this is wrong, you just don’t want to tow that line because “my teacher said it’s wrong”.
 They see second parents and role models in their teachers.
 Considering the amount of time children spend in school in recent times, you will agree with me that it is their second home, and if they don’t feel free in their lingual identification there, then it will take just a little effort from a non-nonchalant parent to properly murder the life of the indigenous language in the children.